sud0nick/CursedScreech/README.md

 # CursedScreech

 A mass communicator module for the WiFi Pineapple that utilizes TLS to control a botnet of compromised systems.
 Included is a C# API and Python API (with documentation) to write payloads that can communicate with CursedScreech.
-This module is still in development but will hopefully be ready for it's first full release within the next couple of weeks.

 Order of work left on this module: